 - And I gave you a few suggestions for using a headline generator.

 Now that you understand where to find blog post ideas and research material, it should be a lot easier to get started with your new blog.
 I hope I’ve taken the mystery out of this process for you.
 I also hope I’ve alleviated some of, if not all of your fears about the process too.

 Did you like this article?
 Would you like to receive notices when a new one is published?
 If so, please sign up in the subscription box below.
 Your privacy is very important to me, so your e-mail address will NEVER be given out or sold.
 You won’t get sent any spam either.
 I appreciate your support and want to keep you happy.

 I hope you enjoyed this article and feel it has met all your needs.
 I would greatly appreciate a rating from you to let me know how I did.
 Please leave your 1-5 stars rating at the bottom of this article, just above the comments area.

 If for some reason I haven’t met your needs, please let me know how to better serve you in the comments area, or by contacting me privately.
 I want to make it right.

 You can now rate other people’s comments on this blog, but please be nice about it.
 Please, no flaming, or rude comments.

 If you have any questions about this article or anything else please feel free to leave a comment below.

 I would love to hear from you and help in any way I can.
-I’ll get back to you as soon as possible with answers to your questions.
+I’ll get back to you as soon as possible.
 (Usually within 24 hours or less.)